BeryJu/gravity/docs/content/docs/dns/zones.md

   Set to -1 to never cache, and set to -2 to cache without a TTL.

 - `blocklists`: List of blocklists to load.

-  Multiple URLs should be separated by `;`.
-Defaults to these lists:
+- `allowlists`: List of allowlists to load.

+  Entries beginning with http:// or https:// are downloaded when the DNS Role is started.
+Can also be set to an inline list of domains to block/allow.
+Multiple entries should be separated by a `;`.

+  By default, these blocklists are loaded:

   - https://adaway.org/hosts.txt
   - https://dbl.oisd.nl/